-Red and yellow gel colors to tint your icing (This is what we used) – Divide your icing in half and tint one half red and one half yellow.
+- Red and yellow gel colors to tint your icing (This is what we used) – Divide your icing in half and tint one half red and one half yellow.

-One bag of semi-sweet chocolate chips – I don’t recommend using milk chocolate because I find that it doesn’t harden as well as semi-sweet.
+- One bag of semi-sweet chocolate chips – I don’t recommend using milk chocolate because I find that it doesn’t harden as well as semi-sweet.

-Large Reese’s cups – Be sure to buy a few extras!
+- Large Reese’s Cups – Be sure to buy a few extras!
 Some of mine were not so pretty when I unwrapped them because the chocolate had gotten stuck to the top of the wrapper.

-Wooden skewers (optional)
+- Wooden skewers (optional)

 Step 2: Cut apples into slices about 1/2″ thick.

-I used Honeycrisp apples because that’s the apple variety that we prefer.
-Honeycrisps are crisp and firm and can stand up to the heat of the melted chocolate.
-Be sure to not cut your apples too thin because they could break in half.
+I used Honeycrisp apples because that’s the apple variety that my kids prefer.
+Honeycrisps are crisp and firm and can stand up to the heat of the melted chocolate, so they’re great for these chocolate turkey treats.

 Step 3: Core apples using a small circle cookie cutter.

 Luckily, my husband had a small circle cookie/fondant cutter in his bag of baking goodies, so I didn’t pull my hair out trying to core a bunch of apple slices.

-(Optional): Skewer apple slices using wooden skewers.
+Step 4: Skewer apple slices using wooden skewers.
+(Optional)

 You can totally skip this step and just let your kids pick up their apple turkeys without the stick.

-Step 4: Melt semi-sweet chocolate chips.
+Step 5: Melt semi-sweet chocolate chips.

-The best way that I’ve found to melt chocolate chips is with a make-shift double boiler.
-Boil water in a sauce pan about 1/4 of the way full.
+To make your own “double boiler”, boil water in a sauce pan about 1/4 of the way full.
 Place a glass bowl on top of the pan so that it rests just above the steam from the hot water.
 Dump your chocolate chips in the bowl and stir often with a spatula.
 The steam from the water heats the bottom of the glass bowl which in turn melts the chocolate.
 But be careful, your bowl will get HOT!

 As I mentioned before, I prefer to use semi-sweet chocolate chips when I’m dipping fruit/marshmallows/potato chips/etc, because it hardens better than milk chocolate.

-You want to add the Reese’s cups and candy corn before the chocolate has a chance to dry.
+Then, add the Reese’s cups and candy corn before the chocolate has a chance to dry.
 The melted chocolate will act as a glue to keep your decorations in place.